 Opportunities to launch a business, in many respects, have never been easier than today.
-Digital technology has advanced to a point where many of the necessary components can be addressed online, without the time-consuming and labor-intensive obligations of the past.
+Technology has advanced to a point where many necessary components can be addressed online, without the time-consuming and labor-intensive obligations of the past.

 Do industry research.
 Before going further, it's important to know that someone else hasn't already preempted your great new idea.
 Fundamental market research may quickly indicate whether there's a void in the marketplace that your new product or service idea can fill.

 Address essential elements in your startup tool kit.
 Deborah Sweeney, CEO of MyCorporation, which provides leading online legal filing services for entrepreneurs and businesses, pinpoints crucial elements every would-be business owner should address:

 - Make sure your business is protected by forming a corporation or an LLC.
 A separate corporate entity helps to protect your personal assets from those of your business, partners, and investors.
 It also helps to maintain a separate corporate presence that protects you personally and limits your personal liability.
 This adds a level of credibility and professionalism.
 Finally, having a corporate structure lends itself to potential tax savings – especially with new business-friendly tax laws.